How to Share a PDF as a Link (Google Drive)

 Google Drive file sharing dialog showing access settings

-3. In the sharing dialog, under General access.
+3. In the sharing dialog, find General access.

 4. Click the Restricted dropdown and choose the access setting you need.